 You can explore the entire course library and get a first-hand experience of how you like the courses.

-As I mentioned previously, there are also a lot of free courses in Coursera.
+As I mentioned previously, there are also a lot of free courses on Coursera.
 While you don’t get a certificate with the free courses, they will help you upskill.
 Coursera also has a limited $1 offer that you can check out to see if you are eligible.

 Tip: Get a 40% Coursera discount with our exclusive coupon code.